pingcap/docs/develop/dev-guide-choose-driver-or-orm.md

 > **Note:**
 >
 > - Currently, Hibernate does [not support nested transactions](https://stackoverflow.com/questions/37927208/nested-transaction-in-spring-app-with-jpa-postgres).
 > - Since v6.2.0, TiDB supports [savepoint](/sql-statements/sql-statement-savepoint.md).
-Therefore, make sure your TiDB version is v6.2.0 or newer.
-Otherwise, do not use the `Propagation.NESTED` transaction propagation option in `@Transactional`, that is, do not set `@Transactional( propagation = Propagation.NESTED)`.
+Therefore, make sure that your TiDB is v6.2.0 or later versions.
+Otherwise, do not use the `Propagation.NESTED` transaction propagation option in `@Transactional`, that is, do not set `@Transactional(propagation = Propagation.NESTED)`.

 <SimpleTab>
 <div label="Hibernate">

-Support level: `Full`
+Support level: **Full**

 To avoid manually managing complex relationships between different dependencies of an application, you can use [Gradle](https://gradle.org/install) or [Maven](https://maven.apache.org/install.html) to get all dependencies of your application, including those indirect ones.
 Note that only Hibernate `6.0.0.Beta2` or above supports the TiDB dialect.